inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_in_more_detail.rst

 27. Be sure that the :guilabel:`flood_osm_bpbd18113_jakarta` layer is selected.
     As we mentioned previously the |project_name| panel shows a warning.
     |project_name| is telling us that the layer has no keywords.
 Click on
-    the Keyword button on the |project_name| toolbar.
+    the InaSAFE Keywords Creation Wizard button on the |project_name| toolbar.

-28. In the Keywords Editor window we can change several keyword fields.
-Enter the following into the form:
+28. In the InaSAFE Keywords Creation Wizard window we can follow the instructions step by step and change several keyword fields.
+Enter the following into the
+    form:

 ==============  ================================================
 **Field**       **Input**